daemon251/Ultrakill-UltraRGBLighting/README.md

 # HOW TO USE

-You must first start OpenRGB and make sure that it can access whatever RGB devices you need (if it doesn't work the first time, run it in admin mode).
+1. Start OpenRGB and make sure that it can access whatever RGB devices you need (if it doesn't work the first time, run it in admin mode).

-Then in OpenRGB, switch to the "SDK Server" tab and click the "Start Server" button.
+2. In OpenRGB, switch to the "SDK Server" tab and click the "Start Server" button.
 The host should be 0.0.0.0, and the port 6742 (these are the default options).

-Then, you must run the companion app, located in the mod plugin's directory (folder is openable from this mod's option menu ingame).
+3. Run the companion app, located in the mod plugin's directory (folder is openable from this mod's option menu ingame).

-You must then type in the relative or absolute file path of output.txt in the mod directory.
-By default, "output.txt" should work.
+4. Type in the relative or absolute file path of the output.txt file found in the mod directory.
+By default, "output.txt" should work (don't type the "").

-Then type in the indexes of the device(s) you want the companion app to use and then click "connect".
+5. Type in the indexes of the device(s) you want the companion app to use.
 The index is zero-indexed and should be in the same order as listed in OpenRGB.
 Typing "ALL" will connect all available devices.

+6. Click "Connect"

 From there, it should work in game.